Grin and bear it.

 Faith is tested most in the crucible of afflictions.
 Trials test our mettle and shape our character.
 If we believe in God, we can put our faith to the test, when the world seems to be closing in on us.
 We don’t see Him, we can hardly feel Him, but we believe He is Loving and Good.
 Faith that is unwavering will give us peace and joy in the midst of trials.
 Faith is harnessed from love and trust.

 Gold is not going to uphold us when we are depressed, grieving or ailing.
 We serve The Living God Who will not fail us.
 Joy does wonders that medicine and money can’t replicate.
 Joy is a by-product of faith.
 The genuineness of our faith, in trials, will benefit our mind, body and soul.
-God is honored by our unflappable confidence in Him.
+God is honored by our unwavering confidence in Him.

 3 The refining pot is for silver and the furnace for gold, but the Lord tests the hearts (Proverbs 17).

 Every invention man creates is tested for its usefulness and durability.
 The most valuable items are tested the hardest and most often: Gold and silver are tested in extreme heat.
 The Lord tests the hearts of His people.
 The heart is the hub of all sorts of emotions, passions and persuasion.
 Anyone who wants to be useful for God’s Purpose must be tested.
 We are more precious than gold.
-We have to be ready for every good work, and have the fortitude to overcome what the world throws at us.
+We have to be ready for every good work, by having the fortitude to overcome what the world throws at us.
 We are striving to be numbered among those who will enter into His Kingdom, by the salvation of our souls.
 The enemy of our soul will not relent, to keep us out of God’s Kingdom.
 So in the furnace of fiery trials, we are trained to withstand temptation, and hold fast to our faith.

 17 And if you call on The Father, Who without partiality judges according to each one’s work, conduct yourselves throughout the time of your stay here in fear; 18 knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, 19 but with the precious blood of Christ, as of a Lamb without blemish and without spot (1 Peter 1).